My Journey to 53-equal

 Employing 53-equal tuning means I can revel in the purity of the ancient scales while opening new doors for incredible complexity and harmonic richness.
 My western mind and my natural pitch sensibilities are both given

 expression.
-My compositions can unify the harmoniousness of ancient scales and the transformational power of the Western European musical tradition.
+My compositions can unify the harmoniousness of hundreds of ancient scales and the transformational power of the Western European musical tradition.
 I can approach each ancient scale on its own terms, playing it precisely as it was heard hundreds or even thousands of years ago.
 I can also create modulations and blends of these scales, finding the common thread of harmonic purity that unites scales and modes from all over the world.
 In this way, they can discover one another and sing together in an earthly harmony unknown to us until now.
 The best of both worlds unite into a single system which embraces the deeply expressive power of hundreds of ancient scales, allowing them to move and dance freely through the musical universe.

 You may have another reason to explore 53-equal.
 To deeply understand the harmonic origins of our Western musical system, you may wish to read and study Harmonic Experience by Allaudin Mathieu and remain with 12-eq for your compositions.
 Then, you may want to read this book and actually set up a 53-eq tuning system in order to hear what Allaudin Mathieu is describing in his book.
 This book will also help you develop an understanding of the deep interconnectedness of all of the music of the world.
-We will go on a journey around the world and touch upon the hundreds of scales and dozens of musical traditions of every ancient culture, as well as take a ride into the future as we explore septimal harmonies (built off the seventh harmonic), 53-eq atonality, and many other topics not covered in Mathieu’s book.
+We will go on a journey around the world and touch upon the hundreds of scales and dozens of musical traditions of many ancient cultures, as well as take a ride into the future as we explore septimal harmonies (built off the seventh harmonic), 53-eq atonality, and many other topics not covered in Mathieu’s book.
 This book can be studied on its own, but it also rides piggyback on Mathieu’s book, and between these two books you will be able to plumb the deepest mysteries of music and understand its true source like very few other musicians and composers ever will.

 The “Ah-ha” moment in science is often the revelation of a simple unifying principle that unites data collected from observing a lot of phenomena.
 My 53-eq journey is a process of solving the riddle of the cosmos as it manifests in music.
 I don’t know how others feel when they discover or figure out some unifying principle that brings disparate things in the universe together, but what I felt was love.